 After the removal

-In the days following the removal your face may feel swollen or sore but this should soon pass.
+In the days following the removal the face may feel swollen or sore but this should soon pass.
 In other cases there is the possibility of an unexpected reaction to anaesthetic or other complications such as accidental damage to teeth, nerves, sockets or infection.

 How much does it cost to remove a wisdom tooth?